mmccoyd/hillside_dactyl_50/Readme.md

 This Dactyl evolved from my ergonomic but flat
     [Hillside keyboards](https://github.com/mmccoyd/hillside),
-    which may be an easier start for those new to small choc-spaced ergonomic boards.
+    which offer easier starting points for those new to small choc-spaced ergonomic boards.

 The general reasons for
     [split contoured-keywells](https://www.ergocanada.com/detailed_specification_pages/kinesis_corporation_advantage360_pro_contoured_keyboard.html#benefits)
     and [small keyboards](https://40s.wiki/en/why) may explain why
     this board can be nice to use.

+This Dactyl fits me well and I think likely others with medium hands.
+But a roughly good fit is important in a Dactyl, so the below are valuable
+    alternatives.

 Some prebuild Dactyls include
     the larger [Kinesis Advantage 360](https://kinesis-ergo.com/shop/adv360pro/)